IMQS/tsf/readme.md

 supported as an argument, provided it fits into one of the molds of the printf family of arguments.

-We also support two custom types: `%Q` and `%q`.
-In order to use these, you need to provide your own implementation that wraps one of the lower level functions, and provides a 'context' object with custom functions defined for `Escape_Q` and `Escape_q`.
+`tsf` also support two custom types: `%Q` and `%q`.
+In order to use these, you need to provide your own implementation that wraps one of the lower level `fmt_core` functions, and provides a `context` object with custom functions defined for `Escape_Q` and `Escape_q`.
 These were originally added in order to provide quoting and escaping for SQL identifiers and SQL string literals.